-Depression: 5 Things You Know About It That Outsiders Don’t
+Depression Signs: 5 Things You Know That Outsiders Don't

-In fact, one common complaint of people facing depression is how mental illnesses is considered trivial.
+In fact, one common complaint of people facing depression is how mental illness is considered trivial.

 It’s like you get the diagnosis and it’s treated with the same importance as if your doctor was telling you that you have high blood pressure or gout.